-Partners in the SPH Laboratory System develop and maintain relationships to formalize and sustain an effective system.
+Partners in the LPH Laboratory System develop and maintain relationships to formalize and sustain an effective system.

-- Agreements (formal and/or informal) are in place to delineate partner responsibilities. - Partnerships are sustained financially, politically and programmatically. - An individual from the system is a dedicated liaison with clinical/ hospital-based laboratories (i.e., Laboratory Program Advisor - LPA). - Depending on state rules of conduct, the system may create a steering committee, advisory or similar group that meets regularly to provide feedback and guidance to the system.
+- Agreements (formal and/or informal) are in place to delineate partner responsibilities. - Partnerships are sustained financially, politically and programmatically. - Depending on state rules of conduct, the system may create a steering committee, advisory or similar group that meets regularly to provide feedback and guidance to the system.

-- Convene partners to formalize the System? - Define the roles and responsibilities of member organizations within the SPH Laboratory System? - Have a process for identifying key constituents and building partnerships among member organizations? - Address the need for shared organizational mission, vision, and values?
+- Convene partners to formalize the System? - Define the roles and responsibilities of member organizations within the LPH Laboratory System? - Have a process for identifying key constituents and building partnerships among member organizations? - Address the need for shared organizational mission, vision, and values?

 4.1.1 None Minimal Moderate Significant Optimal

 How would you rate

 the performance of the

-SPH Laboratory System
+LPH Laboratory System

 collectively on achieving

 this Key Idea?